 The LB-200 series consists of histone deacetylase inhibitors (HDACi).
 Many pharmaceutical companies are also developing drugs of this type, and at least two companies have HDACi approved for clinical use, in both cases for the treatment of a type of lymphoma.
 Despite this significant competition, the Company has demonstrated that its HDACi have broad activity against many cancer types, have neuroprotective activity, and have anti-fungal activity.
 In addition, these compounds have low toxicity.
 LB-200 has not yet advanced to the clinical stage and would require additional capital to fund further development.
-Accordingly, because of the Company's focus on the clinical development of LB-100 and analogs for cancer therapy as described below in more detail, the Company have decided not to actively pursue the pre-clinical development of our LB-200 series of compounds at this time.
-At this time, the Company intend to only maintain composition of matter patents for LB-200.
+Accordingly, because of the Company's focus on the clinical development of LB-100 and analogs for cancer therapy as described below in more detail, the Company has decided not to actively pursue the pre-clinical development of the LB-200 series of compounds.
+At this time, the Company intends to only maintain composition and synthesis patents on the LB-200 series of compounds in the United States.